FAQ for Undergraduate Degree Graduates/Candidates 2015

 You are expected to be in your place on line at 8:30 a.m.
 If you are late, you may not be positioned within your correct school or department when the degrees are conferred.
-If your guests are late they may be seated in Whitman.
+If your guests are late they may be seated in Whitman Hall.

 What can I expect to take place during the ceremony?

-The ceremony begins with processions into the Central Quadrangle.
+The ceremony begins with processions into the East Quadrangle.
 There will be several speakers, followed by the conferring of degrees by school and departments within the schools.